Harpoon Harry's Crab House

 Seafood in the Smokies: What Harpoon Harry's Represents

 Pigeon Forge is not a coastal town.
-Its dining identity is built around Tennessee barbecue, Southern catfish, and the kind of all-you-can-eat formats that have served the area's high-volume tourism since Dollywood put the region on the national map.
+Its dining identity is built around Tennessee barbecue, Southern catfish, and family-friendly dining that serves the area's high-volume tourism.
 Against that backdrop, a crab house is a deliberate departure.
 Harpoon Harry's Crab House, located at 112 Community Center Dr in Pigeon Forge, sits in a category that has no obvious local precedent: seafood-forward, crab-centric dining in a landlocked mountain town built for family tourism.
 That positioning alone shapes everything about how to read and use this restaurant.

 Community Center Drive sits within the corridor of Pigeon Forge's commercial strip, a stretch of the city that runs attractions, family restaurants, and entertainment venues in a format geared toward visitors in town for two or three nights.
 The physical environment in this part of Pigeon Forge is high-turnover and visually busy.
 A crab house format, with its associations of dock-side informality, paper-lined tables, and the tactile work of breaking down shell-on crab, translates reasonably well into that context.
 The format is inherently social and hands-on in a way that suits family tourism without requiring fine-dining infrastructure or a wine program.